Jim Denaro is resident in the Washington, D.C. office and provides strategic intellectual property services for information security companies.

 “Language Matters: Data Classification and Security in the Cloud” (upcoming presentation), IAPP/CSA Privacy.
 Security.
 Risk.
 2015, September 2015

-“Back Doors and Front Doors – Breaking the Unbreakable System” (upcoming presentation), Black Hat USA, August 2015
+“Back Doors and Front Doors – Breaking the Unbreakable System” (presentation), Black Hat USA, August 2015

-“Licensed to Pwn: The Weaponization and Regulation of Security Research” (upcoming panel), DEF CON 23, August 2015
+“Licensed to Pwn: The Weaponization and Regulation of Security Research” (moderator), DEF CON 23, August 2015

 “Security researchers hit chilling effect of attorney letters” (quoted), Politico, May 2015